Choosing a Tracking ID

 Manufacturer-assigned serial numbers are NOT unique and TrackAbout has the data to prove it.
 Serial numbers may be unique among assets of one specific type from one specific manufacturer, but they are not guaranteed unique among assets of all other types from all other manufacturers.

-Truthfully, you should not even trust the manufacturer to keep their own serial numbers unique over years and years of manufacturing assets, through changes in company ownership, mergers and acquisitions, etc.
+Truthfully, you should not even trust the manufacturer to keep their own serial numbers unique over years and years of manufacturing assets, through changes in company ownership, mergers and acquisitions, across serial number tracking systems, etc.

 Serial numbers become even less likely to be unique once you begin exchanging assets with your suppliers, customers and other business partners.